 Honeysuckle family (Caprifoliaceae)

-Description: This branching native shrub is 2-4' tall.
+Description: This branching shrub is 2-4' tall.
 The trunk and lower branches are woody and brown; they are covered with strips of loose shaggy bark.
 The middle to upper branches are reddish purple to brown and variably hairy.
 The blades of the opposite leaves are up to 2" long and 1¼" across; they are oval-ovate and smooth along their margins.
 The upper surface of each leaf blade is medium green and hairless to slightly pubescent, while the lower surface is whitish green and slightly pubescent to very pubescent.
 Each leaf has a short petiole up to ¼" long.
+Leaf venation is pinnate.

 Cultivation: Coralberry adapts to partial sun, moist to dry conditions, and a loamy or rocky soil.

-Range & Habitat: Coralberry is occasional to locally common in the southern half of Illinois, becoming less common or absent in the northern half of the state (see Distribution Map).
+Range & Habitat: The native Coralberry is occasional to locally common in the southern half of Illinois, becoming less common or absent in the northern half of the state (see Distribution Map).
 Habitats include thin rocky woodlands, woodland openings, woodland borders, areas along woodland paths, powerline clearances in wooded areas, thickets, and limestone glades.
 Sometimes this shrub is grown as an ornamental plant in gardens, from which it occasionally escapes.
 Disturbance in wooded areas is beneficial if it reduces excessive shade from overhead trees.